Schema Markup Example

 Ask yourself: If my company disappeared tomorrow, would anyone notice?

 If you hesitated, that's your marketing problem.
 Not your budget.
 Not your agency.
 Your brand hasn't staked a position worth defending.
+A sharp Knoxville brand and logo identity is often where that position starts.

-Jim Collins introduced the flywheel concept in Good to Great — no single push creates momentum, but consistent disciplined effort compounds into unstoppable force.
-Dan Martell applies this directly to marketing systems: build content engines, referral loops, and retention programs that compound monthly.
+Jim Collins introduced the flywheel concept in Good to Great.
+No single push creates momentum, but consistent disciplined effort compounds into unstoppable force.
+Dan Martell applies this directly to marketing systems.
+Build content engines, referral loops, and retention programs that compound monthly.

 3. Stake your position.
 Complete this sentence in 10 words or less: "Only [company] does [unique thing] for [specific customer]."
 If you can't, your brand has no anchor.

 Gary Vaynerchuk says attention is the asset.
 Seth Godin says remarkable is the strategy.
 Hormozi says the offer is the product.
-They're all right — and they're all saying the same thing in different languages: be so undeniably valuable that marketing becomes easy.
+They're all right, and they're all saying the same thing in different languages: be so undeniably valuable that marketing becomes easy.

 Stop blaming your ad account.
 Fix the machine underneath it.